Why do Headaches occur?

-As a result the vertebra in the neck becomes misaligned and pain, stiffness, even headaches may occur.
-A simple fall as a child or even sleeping improperly can cause a cascade of headaches later on in life.
-Headaches and migraines occur when circulation of the brain is compromised.
+As a result, the vertebra in the neck becomes misaligned, and pain, stiffness, even headaches may occur.
+A simple fall as a child or even sleeping improperly can cause a cascade of problems later on in life.
+Headaches and migraines arise when circulation of the brain is compromised.
 When your skull and neck are misaligned, it puts pressure on the blood vessels and lymph nodes, causing the muscles to tighten.
 This reduces blood flow to the brain resulting in a headache response.

 The pain itself may be dull or sharp and may last for anywhere from a few minutes to a few days.

-These headaches usually begin slowly and gradually and can last for minutes or days, and tend to begin in the middle or toward the end of the day.
+These headaches usually begin slowly and gradually and can last for minutes or days, and tend to start in the middle or toward the end of the day.

 This is the only type of headache that tends to occur at night.